jrtabash/ishlang/docs/specification.md

 (clear <object>)
 ```

-**find**: Get position or key of value in string, array or hashmap
+**find**: Get position or key of value in string, array, pair or hashmap
 ```
 (find <object> <item> [<position>])
 ```

 - For string, item must be a character
-- The parameter position applies to string and array and is ignored otherwise
+- The parameter position applies to string, pair and array and is ignored otherwise
 - When provided, position must be an integer, and is used as the search start index

-**count**: Count number of times value occurs in string, array or hashmap
+**count**: Count number of times value occurs in string, array, pair or hashmap
 ```
 (count <object> <item>)
 ```